Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: Anomalous Hidden Sectors

 \subsection{Anomalous $U(1)$}

 Importantly, we henceforth assume that the line bundle $L$ and its embedding into $E_8$ are chosen so that the charges $Q^L$ lead to an anomalous gauge 3-point function.
 As is well-known, in string theory this anomaly can be removed by the Green-Schwarz mechanism~\cite{Green:1984sg}.
 The associated $U(1)$ structure group of $L$ is then referred to as an ``anomalous'' $U(1)$ and has a number of important properties.
-The most relevant for this paper is the fact that the Green-Schwarz mechanism induces an {\it inhomogenous} transformation in both the dilaton and the K\"ahler moduli discussed above, even though they are uncharged under $U(1)$.
-The Green-Schwarz mechanism for an anomalous $U(1)$ and the resulting inhomogenous transformations for the dilaton and K\"ahler moduli are presented in detail in Appendix A. Here we simply state the results.
+The most relevant for this paper is the fact that the Green-Schwarz mechanism induces an {\it inhomogenous} transformation in both the dilaton, the K\"ahler moduli and the five-brane modulus discussed above, even though they are uncharged under $U(1)$.
+The Green-Schwarz mechanism for an anomalous $U(1)$ and the resulting inhomogenous transformations for the dilaton, K\"ahler moduli and five-brane mudulus are presented in detail in Appendix A. Here we simply state the results.
 We found that under an infinitesimal anomalous $U(1)$ gauge transformation, the scalar parts of these moduli transform as

 The $U(1)$ homogenous gauge transformation of the matter scalars $C^L$, $L=1,\dots, \mathcal{N}$ was presented in \eqref{eq:def_matter_transform_intro} and remains unchanged for an anomalous $U(1)$.
 That is, under an anomalous $U(1)$ gauge transformation